Top 10 Things to do in Muscat in One Day

 Sultan Qaboos Grand Mosque

-Opened in 2011, the Royal Opera House Muscat is the main venue for Oman’s music and art.
-Initially known as House of Musical Arts, the venue not only hosts Omanis music and culture but also other musical concerts from around the world.
-The venue can host up to 1100 people and consists of theatre, auditorium, gardens, art centre and many more.
+Opened in 2011, the Royal Opera House Muscat is Oman’s premier cultural hub for music and art.
+Initially named the House of Musical Arts, this esteemed venue not only celebrates Omani music and culture but also showcases diverse musical performances from around the globe.
+With a seating capacity of up to 1100 attendees, it encompasses a theatre, auditorium, gardens, art centre, and more.

 Royal Opera House